tofis/DeepMoCap/README.md

 | Alternate side reaches | 6-12 | 300-500 | Bilateral |
 | Kick-box kicking | 2-6 | 200-300 | Free |

+The annotation tool for the spatio-temporally alignment of the 3D data will be publicly available soon.

 ## Citation

 The paper is currently under review.